Tag Archives: pits

 The shadows suggest overhung walls.
 This, plus the presence of nearby aligned sinks, strongly suggests that there are extensive underground passages leading away from this pit.

-For a caver on Earth to drop into a pit 30 to 50 deep is nowadays a trivial thing.
+For a caver on Earth to drop into a pit 30 to 50 feet deep is nowadays a trivial thing.
 You rig a rope (properly), put on your vertical system, and rappel in.
 When you want to leave you use that same vertical system to climb the rope, using mechanical cams that slide up the rope but will not slide down.